NCAR/tiegcm/doc/userguide/quickstart.rst

 ----------------------------------

  * Startup and data files for |tgcm_version| are in /hao/aim/tgcm/data/tiegcm2.0
- * The /hao/aim disk can be slow and occaisionally unreliable (as of March, 2016), so its best (and probably fastest) to run the model on the local Linux desktop disk (e.g., something like: set execdir = /export/data1/$user/tiegcm.exec)
+ * The /hao/aim disk can be slow so its best (and probably fastest) to run the model on the local Linux desktop disk (e.g., something like: set execdir = /export/data1/$user/tiegcm.exec)
  * Its usually best to run with 4 or 8 processors on the Linux box (set nproc = 4).
  * Although the model has been built with PGI and gfortran at hao, the model will run fastest if built with the Intel compiler (set make = Make.intel_hao64)